rmello4d/TheSustainableDeveloper/backlog.md

 Balance makes gravity easier.

-Imagine doing the same, if 20 mins of your day could bring your personal battery to a fast recharge, or even better, to establish a few routines that will bring you

-After 20 mins nd your body will be beaming.
-Is it easy to get a good posture, a meditative state and consciously breathe

-Something else is getting all that oxygen not spent on moving and thinking.

-Organs.

-much of the oxygen inhaled while breathing nourished your organs and you wake up recharged.

-Organs.

-The Yogi breathing is nourishing his organs.

 Organs are more related to your health than your muscles or your thoughts.
 If you nourish your organs you will get a boost in your health.
 In fact, you do that everyday when you sleep.

-A Yogi will get the regular wake up energy and instead of consuming it, it will take even higher.

-We will talk in depth about how the mind works in the next chapters, but for now, lets say meditation will relax your brain activities.

-Nature probably did that because if you have a lion chasing you, all your energy should be spent by muscular activity.